-- 0 success

-- 1 error

-- 2 unsupported

-- 3 empty (command was completed successfully, but no data was affected or returned)
+- 2 unsupported - 3 empty (command was completed successfully, but no data was affected or returned)

-21.148 subnet4-get
+21.149 subnet4-get

 This command retrieves detailed information about the specified subnet.
 This command usually follows subnet 4-list, which discovers available subnets with their respective subnet identifiers and prefixes.